Total proctocolectomy with ileostomy

 For your proctocolectomy:

-- Your surgeon will make surgical cut about 6 inches long in your lower belly.
+- Your surgeon will make a surgical cut in your lower belly.

 - Then your surgeon will remove your large intestine and rectum.